p36-io/cap-ui5-gpt-chat/README.md

 - The `capui5gptchat-frontend` module including the SAPUI5 frontend

 The app will be accessible via managed approuter as well as via the standalone approuter.

+## How to obtain Support

+This content is provided "as-is" without warranties or conditions of any kind.

+## License

+Copyright (c) 2023 p36 GmbH.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.